Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable-cohort.md

 4. Map the Amplitude user ID.
 5. Save your work.

-### Export cohort to Iterable
+## Send a cohort

 1. In Amplitude, open the cohort you want to export.
-Click **Sync To**, and choose Iterable from the drop-down list.
+2. Click **Sync**, and choose Iterable.
-2. In the modal that appears, choose the Iterable destination you've already configured.
-3. Select the sync frequency you need.
+3. Select the destination.
-4. Click **Save Sync** to complete the process.
+4. Select the sync cadence.
+5. Save when finished.

 You can now find the synced behavioral cohort under Iterable's user list.
 The cohort's name is prefixed with `[Amplitude]`.